 Size of Wood Used for Hive Building

-The type of wood used to make beehives does vary a bit depending on what is available in your area.
+The type of wood used to construct beehives does vary a bit depending on what is available in your area.
 Pine is the most common wood with Cypress being another good choice.
-Most plans and measurements are set for a board that is 3/4″ thick.
+Most hive plans and measurements are set for a board that is 3/4″ thick.

 Using wood of a different thickness may throw off your inside measurements unless you make adjustments.
 The inside dimensions of a deep hive body should be about L-18 3/8″, W-14 3/4″ and D-9 5/8″.